-- (2) Despite subclause (1), a person who owns, controls or operates a place of worship in the Relevant Area may operate that place of worship during the restricted activity period for the purpose of: - (a) hosting a wedding or funeral, if that wedding or funeral complies with the requirements of the Stay at Home Directions (Non-Melbourne) (No. 3); or Note: the Stay at Home Directions (Non-Melbourne) (No. 3) limit the number of people who may attend a wedding at non-residential premises located in the Relevant Area to 5 people (inclusive of the marrying couple, 2 witnesses and the celebrant) and a funeral at non-residential premises located in the Relevant Area to 10 people plus those required to conduct the funeral. - (b) hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise); or - Examples: a food bank or service for homeless persons. - (c) hosting an essential support group; or Examples: for alcohol and drugs, family violence, and parenting. - (d) conducting a ceremony at the place of worship, if that ceremony is to be broadcast (live or otherwise) via electronic means. - (3) A person who operates a place of worship under subclause (2)(c) must limit the number of members of the public in each indoor space to the lesser of: - (a) the number permitted by the density quotient; and - (b) 20. - (4) If a ceremony is held at a place of worship for the purposes of subclause (2)(d), the only persons permitted to attend the place of worship are those necessary for the ceremony and the broadcasting of that ceremony to occur, up to a maximum of 5 people. - (5) A person who owns, operates or controls a place of worship under subclause (2) during the restricted activity period must comply with: - (a) the signage requirement for each: - (i) indoor space; and - (ii) enclosed outdoor space if hosting a wedding or funeral; and - (b) the cleaning requirement; and - (c) the records requirement, except in relation to essential support groups if confidentiality is typically required.
+- (2) Despite subclause (1), a person who owns, controls or operates a place of worship in the Relevant Area may operate that place of worship during the restricted activity period for the purpose of: - (a) hosting a wedding or funeral, if that wedding or funeral complies with the requirements of the Stay at Home Directions (Non-Melbourne) (No. 5); or

+Note: the Stay at Home Directions (Non-Melbourne) (No. 5) limit the number of people who may attend a wedding at non-residential premises located in the Relevant Area to 5 people (inclusive of the marrying couple, 2 witnesses and the celebrant) and a funeral at non-residential premises located in the Relevant Area to 10 people plus those required to conduct the funeral.

+- (b) hosting an essential public support service (whether that service is provided on a voluntary basis or otherwise); or - ${\it Examples: a food bank or service for homeless persons.}$ - (c) hosting an essential support group; or

+Examples: for alcohol and drugs, family violence, and parenting. - (d) conducting a ceremony at the place of worship, if that ceremony is to be broadcast (live or otherwise) via electronic means; or - (e) conducting outdoor religious gatherings.
+Examples: mass, Eucharist, blessings. - (3) A person who operates a place of worship under subclause (2)(c) must limit the number of members of the public in each indoor space to the lesser of: - (a) the number permitted by the density quotient; and - (b) 20.

+- (4) If a ceremony is held at a place of worship for the purposes of subclause (2)(d), the only persons permitted to attend the place of worship are those necessary for the ceremony and the broadcasting of that ceremony to occur, up to a maximum of 5 people. - (5) If a religious gathering is to be held outdoors under subclause (2)(e) during the restricted activity period, then: - (a) up to a maximum of 5 members of the public are permitted to attend each religious gathering; and - (b) in addition to the maximum of 5 members of the public, 1 religious practitioner employed or otherwise engaged by a religious institution must attend in order to lead the religious gathering. - (6) For the purposes of subclause (5), any religious gathering must be held in an open space within the immediate grounds, or within 1km, of the place of worship. - (7) A person who owns, operates or controls a place of worship under subclause (2) during the restricted activity period must comply with: - (a) the signage requirement for each: - (i) indoor space; and - (ii) enclosed outdoor space; and - (b) the cleaning requirement; and - (c) the records requirement, except in relation to essential support groups if confidentiality is typically required.